-- 1. To check the inlet pressure to the gas valve, a plugged tapping, accessible for a test gauge connection, is provided on the gas valve.
-(Figure 8 A). - 2.
-The furnace and its individual shutoff valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1/2 psig (3.5 kPa). - 3.
-The furnace must be isolated from the gas supply piping system by closing its individual manual shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1/2 psig (3.5 kPa).
+- 1. To check the inlet pressure to the gas valve, a plugged tapping, accessible for test gauge connection, is provided on the gas valve (Figure 8). - 2.
+The appliance and its individual shutoff valve must be disconnected from the gas supply piping system during any pressure testing of in excess of 1/2 psig (3.5 kPa). - 3.
+The appliance must be isolated from the gas supply piping system by closing its individual manual shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1/2 psig (3.5 kPa).

-Attention: If one of the above procedures results in pressures in excess of 1/2 psig (14" w.c.; 3.5 kPa) on the furnace gas valve, it will result in a hazardous condition.
+Attention: If any of the above procedures results in pressures in excess of 1/2 psig (14" w.c., 3.5 kPa) on the appliance gas valve, it will result in a hazardous condition.